 It is likely that until it’s determined we are past the possible second wave, social distancing measures will be encouraged.
-This means venues may find themselves using larger spaces to accommodate less people.
+This means venues may find themselves using larger spaces to accommodate fewer people.
 The cost of these larger spaces may make a live event cost prohibited, however, so new solutions will need to be developed.

-Teller style windows, remote pay stations and technology will likely play a larger part in event management.
-Areas where groups may gather will likely be restricted or distanced, such as limiting the number of people in an elevator or separating those waiting in lines.
+Teller-style windows, remote pay stations, and technology will likely play a larger part in event management.
+Areas, where groups may gather, will likely be restricted or distanced, such as limiting the number of people in an elevator or separating those waiting in lines.

 Some hotels have already announced their new health and sanitation measures.
 Businesses are placing hand sanitizer stations at entrances and exits to encourage personal hygiene.
 Many venues may require wearing masks.
 Additional signage about recommended or mandated safety precautions are likely to stay in place to educate participants.

-Shared space such as taxis, registration tables, and bell carts will be wiped down more frequently.
+Shared spaces such as taxis, registration tables, and bell carts will be wiped down more frequently.
 More staff trained in proper sanitation procedures are likely to be working events and may even be more visible or prominent.

 Changes in Dining Options

-Buffet style meals will likely be replaced with to-go or cash and carry models.
-In room dining may become a better option for those who don’t want to wait for tables at restaurants with reduced dining room capacity.
+Buffet-style meals will likely be replaced with to-go or cash and carry models.
+In-room dining may become a better option for those who don’t want to wait for tables at restaurants with reduced dining room capacity.
 Self-service options may be monitored.

-Open air and outdoor spaces will likely be more popular to help with adequate air flow.
+Open-air and outdoor spaces will likely be more popular to help with adequate airflow.